angrysky56/angryskys-modes-and-characters-for-AI/README.md

 # angryskys-modes-and-characters-for-AI
-Prompts for enhanced LLM interaction
+Prompts for enhanced LLM interaction.

 I made these modes and characters for Oobabooga's Text Generator Web UI, they are fairly simple but many require 4k context models to run properly.

 https://github.com/oobabooga/text-generation-webui